A convergent interacting particle method and computation of KPP front speeds in chaotic flows: Convergence analysis of the Lagrangian particle method

 Thus, to estimate the bounds for $\mathcal{K}^{\Delta t}$, we only need to study the operator $P^{\Delta t}$.
 Moreover, it is sufficient to prove that there exist a probability measure $\eta$ and a constant $\epsilon > 0$ so that for any indicator function of a Borel set $S \subset \mathbb{T}^d$ the following result holds

-where $\bm X_i$ are defined in Eq.\eqref{NumericalMethod4SDE} as the numerical solution to the SDE \eqref{SDE-system}.
-The idea of the proof is to explicitly rewrite $\bm X_M$ as a perturbation of the reference evolution corresponding to $\bm b = 0$.
-According to the SDE scheme \eqref{NumericalMethod4SDE}, we have
+where ${\bf X}_i$ are defined in the scheme \eqref{NumericalMethod4SDE} as the numerical solution to the SDE \eqref{SDE-system}.
+The idea of the proof is to explicitly rewrite ${\bf X}_M$ as a perturbation of the reference evolution corresponding to $\textbf{b} = 0$.
+According to the numerical scheme \eqref{NumericalMethod4SDE}, we have

 where